lucascajal/skylines_python/README.md

 ## Usage

-### Prerequisites
+### Requirements
-The necessary libraries to execute the bot are listed inside `requirements.txt`.
+The required libraries to execute the bot are listed inside `requirements.txt`.
 They can be installed using
 ```bash
 > pip3 install -r requirements.txt
 ```